 As a Tool, a plan of eating helps us abstain from compulsive eating, guides us in our dietary decisions, and defines what, when, how, where, and why we eat.
 (See the pamphlet A New Plan of Eating for more information.)
 This Tool helps us deal with the physical aspects of our disease and achieve physical recovery.

 We ask a sponsor to help us through all three levels of our program of recovery: physical, emotional, and spiritual.
 Find a sponsor who has what you want and ask that person how they are achieving it.

 Meetings give us an opportunity to identify our common problems, confirm our common solution, and share the gifts we receive through this Twelve Step program.
 In addition to face-to-face meetings, OA offers telephone and other types of virtual meetings that are useful in breaking through the deadly isolation caused by distance, illness, or physical challenges.

 Many members call, text, or email their sponsors and other OA members daily.
 Telephone or electronic contact also provides an immediate outlet for those hard-to-handle highs and lows we may experience.

-Anonymity guarantees we will place principles before personalities and assures us that only we have the right to make our membership known within our community.
-Anonymity at the level of press, radio, films, television and other public media of communication means that we never allow our faces or last names to be used once we identify ourselves as OA members.
-Within the Fellowship, anonymity means that whatever we share with another OA member will be held in respect and confidence.
-What we hear at meetings should remain there.
+Anonymity is the spiritual foundation of all our Traditions, ever reminding us to place principles before personalities (Tradition Twelve).
+Anonymity assures us that only we, as individual OA members, have the right to make our membership known to others.
+Anonymity at the level of press, radio, films, television, and other public media of communication means that we never allow our faces or last names to be used once we identify ourselves as OA members (Tradition Eleven).